launchdarkly-labs/se-react-workshop/README.md

 ## Session Walkthrough

-The session work will be split into five steps.
+This session work will be split into five steps.
 During each step, we'll make noticable changes to the original/previous codebase and then run the app to see the differences.

 Attendees can follow along or simply replace the contents of each file involved in each step with the contents of the file located in that step's folder under `workshop`.
 For example, to see the final result of step one, replace the app files with the files located in `workshop/step1`.
 To see the final working app, replace the contents of `src` with the contents of `workshop/final`.

+> **Note:** The facilitator should organize the session topics and content how they see fit.
+This is just one approach.
+Use these ideas, bring your own, mix and match, make it a double, delete the whole thing, cry.

 Here's a basic outline of the tasks and concepts for each step: